orchid00/SWC_teachingnotes/LessonObjectives.md

 Software Carpentry will show João how to write shell scripts to count the lines and crop the right range for each file, and how to use R to read these files and calculate the required statistics.
 It will also show him how to put his programs and files under version control so that he can re-run analyses and figure out which results may have been affected by changes.

 All our lessons are designed for novices with no background.
 However, we collect pre-workshop surveys that are designed to collect this information and more about the students.
-This information will be given to insturctors and can help you tailor your workshop more specifically to the audience.
+This information will be given to instructors and can help you tailor your workshop more specifically to the audience.

 ## Key Points.
 - Communicate lesson goals by writing specific, verifiable learning objectives.